vishvAsa/AgamaH_shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/tantrasAraH/Notes.md

 [^162]:

-    According to early Saiva thinkers, such as Kallata, the meaning of the word pāta is goddess Kālī, Mātssadbhāva, Bhairava, Pratibhā.
+    According to early Śaiva thinkers, such as Kallata, the meaning of the word pāta is goddess Kālī, Mātssadbhāva, Bhairava, Pratibhā.
 However, the author himself is reluctant to go into depth explain ing the mystical meaning of this word.

 [^163]: